scott/helpy-helm/readme.md

 # Helpy Helm charts (beta)

-This repository contains a Helm chart to launch Helpy Community Edition or Helpy Pro on a Kubernetes cluster.
-This is currently a beta release and is missing certain features and could have other issues.
+The Helpy Helm chart can be used to launch Helpy Community Edition or Helpy Pro on a Kubernetes cluster.
+It is designed to work out of the box, but for production use, some customization of the configuration values is recommended.

+NOTE: This is currently a beta release and is missing certain features and could have other issues.
 Please report issues and submit PRs.

 ## Usage

-To add the Helpy helm repository, use this command
+You will need a Kubernetes cluster and a system with Helm installed.
+Then add the Helpy helm repository, using this command:

 ```
-helm repo add helpyio https://scott.github.io/helpy-helm/
+helm repo add helpyio https://helm.helpy.io/helpy-helm/
 helm repo update
 ```